 Bamboe & Zo

 Also located in the Netherlands, Bamboe & Zo specializes in the production of solid bamboo furniture.
 In their own workshop, they design and fashion an impressive line of high-quality tables, stools, bookshelves and more, attractive and sustainable.
-The innovative team of woodworkers often combine vintage elements to create a stunning selection of one-of-a-kind pieces.
+The innovative team of woodworkers often combines vintage elements to create a stunning selection of one-of-a-kind pieces.
 Because all manufacturing takes place on-sight, clients also have the option to order their own custom-designed furniture, with virtually no limitations.

 Bamboe & Zo (which translates as Bamboo & Sun) is located in Ede, a small city in the center of the Netherlands.
 They are open to the public with somewhat limited hours, and also available by appointment.